-2. Sharpening our Effectiveness - Instructional Framework and Teaching Yellow teacher attention.
+2. Sharpening our Effectiveness - Instructional Framework and Teaching teacher attention.
 The program is staffed with 2 teachers.
 The program also includes restorative practices which include support from social workers, counselors and school partners.
 This program is specifically designed to assist students in reconnecting with school environment.
 Parents are required to participate and sign a contract that supports the program's criteria in order for students to succeed.
 Bridges program has shown to reconnect students and return back to their regular education program.
 For example, 50% of students who participated in the Middle School Bridges program have returned to their regular program.
 Many of the remaining students require a more intensive mental health support program.
-The Bridges program has also contributed to our decrease in suspensions this 2016-7 academic school year in addition to decrease in suspensions this 2016-7 academic school year in addition to decreasing the number of visitations to the help zone.
+The Bridges program has also contributed to our decrease in suspensions this 2016-7 academic school year in addition to decreasing the number of visitations to the help zone.
 The unified Instructional Framework, driven through the successful use of Common Planning Time (CPT), where the principal delivered embedded PD to teachers, has been a strength in Monroe's transformation.
 This is evidenced by the improving academic outcomes, the common language of teachers, the increase in use of student data, and has been demonstrated in artifacts shared this year.
 In this quarter, there have been continued efforts to distribute and deepen the leadership for instructional improvement.
 This has been evident in staff retreats/PD that include teacher leaders and administrative team, School-based Planning and Community Engagement Teams.
 These sessions have allowed a wide group to take stock and reflect on where Monroe is, and to identify the priority areas for next year's work.
-Maintaining teacher lea Begin a coll assessment support, an Revitalizing recognition success at N provider, SV joins Monro Receivershi tess, the goals for 17-18 thus articulated include: g and expanding CPT such that leadership is distributed to ders in each department. lective effort to launch a shift toward standards-based to this work will include collegial texts, discussions and and will be led by a teacher-on-assignment.
-It is a specific middle school culture that engages teachers in a subthat middle school provides the foundation for academic Monroe.
-This work will include working with an external Monroe.
-This work will include working with an external Monroe.
-This work will include working that the same time in schools.
-The plan is that this will build cache and that the same time.
-Green phase of the project are fully met, work is on budget, and the school is fully implementing this strategy with impact.
-Yellow school will be able to achieve desired results.
-Red encountered; results are at-risk of not being realized; major strategy adjustment is required.
+Maintaining a teacher leade Begin a collect assessment.
+I support, and Revitalizing a recognition the success at Morprovider, SYF joins Monroe Receivership. is, the goals for 17-18 thus articulated include: and expanding CPT such that leadership is distributed to ers in each department. ctive effort to launch a shift toward standards-based This work will include collegial texts, discussions and will be led by a teacher-on-assignment. specific middle school culture that engages teachers in a nat middle school provides the foundation for academic conroe.
+This work will include working with an external R, to facilitate professional learning community that middle school teachers with a cohort from other schools.
+The plan is that this will build cache and the same time.
+Green Expected results for this phase of the project are fully met, work is on budget, and the school is fully implementing this strategy with impact.
+Yellow Some barriers to implementation / outcomes / spending exist; with adaptation/correction school will be able to achieve desired results.
+Red Major barriers to implementation / outcomes / spending encountered; results are at-risk of not being realized; major strategy adjustment is required.